wozaki/sbpayment.rb/README.md

 Implemented actions are only for what we needed so far.
 Feel free to add here if you need it.

+### Caveat

+Currently client side encoding is supported only for UTF-8.
+(UTF-8 to Shift-JIS)

 #### API

 ##### Credit